-Well, I finally got the garden crop harvested, but now it is raining & wet; far too wet to till the ground.
+Well, I finally got the garden crop harvested last fall, but then it was raing and wet; far too wet to till the ground.
 I usually till twice; once not too deep right after I take out the produce and then just when it freezes at night, we do a deeper till to bring up any potato bugs that are hidden in the deeper soil; being on top, they will freeze at night.
 Of course this usually means less problems with these critters next summer.

 So now . . .no till will probably mean lots of bugs next summer.
-I am thinking I may be planting the potatoes at the other farm where the land has been black for a few years.
+I am wondering if I should plant most of the potatoes at the other farm where the land has been black for a few years.

 But as well I want to try something new to keep the potato bugs away.